What is the Student Employee Program?

-The student employee office is dedicated to meeting the needs of the university as well as the needs of the students.
+The Student Employee Office is dedicated to meeting the needs of the university as well as the needs of the students.
 Our students play an integral part in many university departments.
-In return for this service, student workers are given the opportunity to expand their knowledge base and build new skills.
-Currently the student employee program employs about 1,000 students across two campuses.
-The program enables students to offset college expenses while providing them with opportunities to expand their knowledge base and skill set.
+In return for this service, student employees are given the opportunity to expand their knowledge base and build new skills.
+Currently, the student employee program employs about 1,000 students across two campuses.